VadimV1/AWS-LAB/README.md

 # AWS-LAB
 This aim of this project is to provision a complete AWS infrastructure with CD/CD pipeline with a RDS instance and to deploy on that infrastructure  a web application that is micro-serviced and has SSL certifictates using terraform.
+Key Features of the project:
+1.Provisioning a complete AWS infrastructure with CD/CD pipeline which runs a micro-serviced full-stack web-app(React and Express.js) that pull queries from an RDS instance that runs postgresql with 'Terrafrom'.
+2.The web-app is exposed to the through a domain that has a secure connection with SSL certificates
 ______________________________
 # Step 1 - *Route53* + *AWS Certificate Manager*
 ## Creation of the Domain and SSL certs.